-The University requires foreign students whose native language is not English to pass a test of spoken English before serving as a TA, whatever their TOEFL scores or whether than have had other degrees from a U.S. institution.
-If a student is likely to be assigned a TA position and there is concern about whether the student can pass the exam, the student and their adviser should consult the EES Chair about support for various language-improvement programs offered by the University.
-It is important to note that if a student assigned a T.A. does not pass the language exam, the department is not obligated to provide other forms of support.
+The University requires foreign students whose native language is not English to pass a test of spoken English before serving as a TA, whatever their TOEFL scores or whether they have had other degrees from a U.S. institution.
+If a student is likely to be assigned a TA position and there is concern about whether the student can pass the exam, the student and their adviser should consult the EES Chair about support for various language improvement programs offered by the University.
+It is important to note that if a student assigned a TA does not pass the language exam, the department is not obligated to provide other forms of support.
 Because lack of stipend support could lead to serious personal hardship as well as problems with visa status, foreign students as well as their advisors should plan carefully.

-Performance of T.A.s is assessed using course evaluations filled out by the students they have worked with.
-In addition, T.A.s can request feedback from their supervising faculty member.
+Performance of TAs is assessed using course evaluations filled out by the students they have worked with.
+In addition, TAs can request feedback from their supervising faculty member.
+5.5.4.

-5.4.4.
 Graduate Assistantship (GAs).
-In some circumstances students might be awarded a G.A.
-Expectations and compensation are similar to those for a T.A., with the chief difference being that G.A.s might do a variety of different tasks in support of the department teaching, research, or services missions, separate from direct support of formal courses.
+In some circumstances students might be awarded a GA.
+Expectations and compensation are similar to those for a TA, with the chief difference being that GAs might do a variety of different tasks in support of the department teaching, research, or service missions, separate from direct support of formal courses.

-5.4.5.
+- 5.5.5.
 Research Assistantships (RAs).
-A positions as an RA provides tuition and stipend paid much like a TA's and generally at the same rate, and effort expectations are the same: about 20 hours per week of effort.
+A position as an RA provides tuition and stipend paid much like a TA's and generally at the same rate.
+Effort expectations are the same: about 20 hours per week of effort.
 The chief difference lies in the responsibilities, which for an RA involves various tasks on a particular research project assigned and evaluated by a principal investigator (usually one's advisor).
 Often, research work assigned to an RA will support research related to the RA's thesis or dissertation, but this need not be and is not always the case.
-It is important for both an R.A. and their supervisor to communicate and have a clear understanding of expectations about work involved with the R.A. position.
+It is important for both an RA and their supervisor to communicate and have a clear understanding of expectations about work involved with the RA position. - 5.5.6.

-5.4.6.
 Fellowships.
-Fellowships also include provide both tuition and stipend support, and are generally offered to incoming students.
+Fellowships provide both tuition and stipend support, and are generally offered to incoming students.
 The Department nominates several students annually to compete for several Lehigh University and CAS Fellowships and awards two internal Kravis Fellowships.
 There are no specific responsibilities associated with a fellowship, as they are an acknowledgement of prior academic performance and research potential.
-Thus, the student is free to spend one's time working on research.
+Thus, the student is free to spend one's time working on research. - 5.5.7.

-5.4.7.
 Scholarships.
-Scholarships consist of tuition credits only - no stipend is included.
+Scholarships consist of tuition credits only no stipend is included.
 The Department has a limited number of scholarships to award annually.
-The Department usually tries to combine a scholarship award with a stipend package that does not fund tuition, but occasionally the scholarship may be offered by itself.
+The Department usually tries to combine a scholarship award with a stipend package that does not fund tuition, but occasionally the scholarship may be offered by itself. - 5.5.8.

-5.4.7.
 Limitations on Outside Employment.
 Students receiving academic-year financial aid must receive permission before engaging in employment outside the department or the University.
 The final approval for TAs to work beyond their normal 20 hours per week rests with the CAS Associate Dean for Graduate Studies.
-Permission will be considered using the following guidelines:

-- a. a student must have completed all course work for the degree, - b. there can be no conflicts with the student's TA, GA, or RA assignment, and - c. the student must be making satisfactory progress towards their degree.
+Permission will be considered using the following guidelines: - a. a student must have completed all course work for the degree, - b. there can be no conflicts with the student's TA, GA, or RA assignment, and - c. the student must be making satisfactory progress towards their degree.